 When do you need a breast pump?

 Not every mother uses a breast pump in the same way.
-However, there are many situations where pumping can be pleasant or even necessary:
+Nevertheless, there are many situations where pumping can be pleasant or even necessary:

 In all these cases, a good electric breast pump or electric pump can make the difference between stress and comfort.